drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 SELECT * FROM ticket_sales.sales_partitioned_by_date;
 ```

 6. Now, paste the following query.
 Notice, significantly less data will be processed when the query is run.
+Less data processed means less cost and faster queries.

 ```
 SELECT * FROM ticket_sales.sales_partitioned_by_date WHERE DATE(saletime) = '2008-10-18';